Negative Keyword Lists For Google Ads

 The bottom line is that applying the correct negative keywords for your ads is extremely effective and can save money, but applying too many or incorrect negative keywords for your ads can be destructive and lead to a below-average conversion rate and wasted ad spend.

-How negative keywords work
+How do negative keywords work?

 The idea of advertising through Google ads and Microsoft ads is to generate conversions for your business and thus increase the number of potential paying customers and this is where negative keywords play a key role.